waves-enterprise/we-cdk/README.md

 The `Flipper` contract is a simple contract containing only a single `bool` value.

-It provides method flip its value from `true` to `false` (and vice versa) and.
+It provides method flip its value from `true` to `false` (and vice versa).

-Below you can see the code using SDK.
+Below you can see the code using CDK.

 ```rust
 use we_cdk::*;